LostInZoom/cartagen/docs/contribution.rst

 ############

-In the spirit of open-source development, you are encouraged to enhance this Python library with you own contributions by forking the `GitHub repository. <https://github.com/LostInZoom/cartagen>`_ You can contribute in different ways, either by implementing new algorithms, resolving known bugs, proposing enhancements for already-present algorithms, *etc.*
+In the spirit of open-source development, you are encouraged to enhance this Python library with your own contributions by forking the `GitHub repository. <https://github.com/LostInZoom/cartagen>`_ You can contribute in different ways, either by implementing new algorithms, resolving known bugs, proposing enhancements for already-present algorithms, *etc.*